Pointwise convergence of the non-linear Fourier transform: Abstract

 \section{Abstract}

 We prove pointwise convergence for the scattering data of a Dirac system of differential equations.
 Equivalently, we prove an analog of Carleson's theorem on almost everywhere convergence of Fourier series for a version of the non-linear Fourier transform.
-Our proofs are based on the study of resonances of Dirac systems using families of meromorphic inner functions, generated by a Riccati equation corresponding to the system.
+Our proofs are based on the study of resonances of Dirac systems.